Skip to content

 Directory Purpose

-/etc/apache2/ Configuration of the Apache web server
+/etc/apache2/ Apache web server configuration

-/etc/mysql/ Configuration of MariaDB
+/etc/mysql/ MariaDB configuration

-/var/log/apache2/ Logs of the Apache web server
+/var/log/apache2/ Apache web server logs

 /var/backups/i-doit Backups